otherwise known as 8.1 nonillion. In scientific notation,

 Futhermore, at 77 pixels to the inch, this page takes up 3.4e18 square miles and is 1.844 billion miles on a side-- an area roughly equivalent to a section of the plane of our Solar System with the sun at the center and the orbit of Saturn on the outside edge (a square 22 AU on a side).
 That's about 17 billion times the surface area of the Earth.

 Test it for yourself.
 Using the arrow keys to scroll, see if you can move the scroll button even one pixel.
 On second thought, don't-- especially if you're the doggedly persistent type.
-To do so will take about seven times longer than
+To do so will take about seven times longer than.
+Biggest websites in the world.

 Here's another way to imagine the size of this webpage.